Article I: Name and Offices

 Section 1.
 General Purpose

 - Mission.
-Provide multidisciplinary scientific education for health professionals and promote excellence in research and services for the benefit of people with cerebral palsy and childhood-onset disabilities.
+Provide multidisciplinary scientific education for health professionals and promote excellence in research and services for the benefit of people with, and at risk for cerebral palsy and other childhood-onset disabilities.

 - Vision.
-A global leader in the multidisciplinary scientific education of health professionals and researchers dedicated to the well-being of people with childhood-onset disabilities.
+A global leader in the multidisciplinary scientific education of health professionals and researchers dedicated to the well-being of people with, and at risk for cerebral palsy and other childhood-onset disabilities.

 Section 2.
 Operational Limitations